On this page

 The notes and bibliography style is preferred by many in the humanities, including those in literature, history and the arts.
 This style presents bibliographic information in notes and often as well in a bibliography.

-In a note, list the specific page numbers consulted, if any.
+In an endnote, list the specific page numbers consulted, if any.
 In the bibliography, list the page range for the whole article.

 Chapter in book